littleviking/GettyScholarsWorkspace/README.md

 ### Author

-The Getty Scholars’ Workspace is a highly collaborative effort, originating at the Getty Research Institute with Head of Digital Art History Murtha Baca.
+The Getty Scholars’ Workspace is a highly collaborative effort, originating at the Getty Research Institute with Head of Digital Art History, Murtha Baca.

 ### License